Homomorpheus/mathmod_ball_dae_ode/docs/newmark.md

 velocity and acceleration of the ball.

 ## Setup for the DAE
-On the other hand, if the ball is currently in the rolling phase, we therefore are in a constrained system and need to solve a DAE.
+On the other hand, if the ball is currently in the rolling phase, we are dealing with a constrained system and need to solve a DAE.
 In this case we set $M = \tilde{M}$ and $F = \tilde{F}$ as defined in [](eq:dae_eq).
 If we want to add a velocity-dependent damping factor $c \in \mathbb{R}$, we define a damping matrix